Desk sharing in employment law: What you should consider

 Ergonomic workplace

-Participation of the works council
+Co-determination of the works council

-Privacy and data security
+Data protection and data security

 Clean Desk Policy

-A well-thought-out clean desk policy is not just a question of order, but a central element of data protection and compliance with legal requirements.
+A well-thought-out clean desk policy is not just a matter of order, but a central element of data protection and compliance with legal requirements.
 By ensuring that sensitive information is always kept secure, you protect your company from potential legal consequences and strengthen the trust of your customers and employees.

 Conclusion on desk sharing in employment law